Saharhz/Saharhz/README.md

 - 👋 Hi, I’m @Saharhz
-- 👀 I’m interested in ...
+- 👀 I’m interested in full-stack web development, building both frontend and backend applications.
-- 🌱 I’m currently learning HTMl and JS
+- 🌱 I’m currently learning Javascript and typescript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source web development projects using React, Next.js, and Node.js, where I can grow my frontend and backend skills.
 - 📫 How to reach me: hosseinzadeh.sahar.h@gmail.com

 <!---